Information on Fees Free now available at ird.govt.nz/fees-free Close

 How often do I need to attend campus?

-Micro-Credential 1 requires one face-to-face assessment session.
-Micro-Credential 2 requires one practical training day.
-The Advanced NZ Police Training is a two-day in-person workshop.
+The Advanced NZ Police Training is a one-day in-person workshop.
 Outside of these sessions, all learning is completed online.

 Is the Advanced NZ Police Training compulsory?